DajkaCsaba/cSharp_snapszer/README.md

 # cSharp_snapszer
- Spnapser card game, created it in C#.
-The game developed with mySQL database on localhost.
+ Spnapser card game, created in C#.
+The game developed, with mySQL database on localhost.